 While insects are a very sustainable source of protein, All Things Bugs LLC is innovating to make them a feasible commodity for the food industry.
-All Things Bugs LLC, and President, Founder, Owner Dr. Aaron T. Dossey, is a world leader and pioneer in research, technology and commercializing high quality food ingredients made from farm raised insects.
-All Things Bugs is taking farm raised insects to the next level.
-With funding from DARPA (military) we are using CRISPR/Cas9 gene editing and other methodologies to develop base technologies for creating insects as a new bioresource.
-Our innovations are developing insects which are disease resistant and higher in nutritional value.
-We are also developing technologies to produce non-food bioproducts in insects including vaccines, antimicrobials, pharmaceuticals and other valuable bioproducts.
+All Things Bugs LLC, President, Founder, and Owner Dr. Aaron T. Dossey, is a world leader and pioneer in research, technology, and commercializing high-quality food ingredients from farm-raised insects.
+All Things Bugs is taking farm-raised insects to the next level.
+With DARPA (military) funding, we are using CRISPR/Cas9 gene editing and other methodologies to develop base technologies for creating insects as a new bioresource.
+Our innovations are developing insects that are disease resistant and higher in nutritional value.
+We are also developing technologies to produce non-food bioproducts in insects, including vaccines, antimicrobials, pharmaceuticals, and other valuable bioproducts.

-Please contact us to learn more and inquire how we can collaborate, partner and provide our innovations to benefit your food or bioproduction applications!
+Please contact us to learn more and inquire how we can collaborate, partner, and provide our innovations to benefit your food or bioproduction applications!